awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-service-linked-roles-maintenance.md

 ## Deleting a service\-linked role for Elastic Beanstalk<a name="delete-service-linked-role-maintenance"></a>

 If you no longer need to use a feature or service that requires a service\-linked role, we recommend that you delete that role\.
 That way you don’t have an unused entity that is not actively monitored or maintained\.
-However, you must clean up your service\-linked role before you can manually delete it\.
+However, you must clean up the resources for your service\-linked role before you can manually delete it\.

 ### Cleaning up a service\-linked role<a name="service-linked-role-review-before-delete-maintenance"></a>

 Before you can use IAM to delete a service\-linked role, you must first terminate any Elastic Beanstalk environments that uses the role\.

 **Note**
-If the Elastic Beanstalk service is using the role when you try to terminate the environments, then the termination might fail\.
+If the Elastic Beanstalk service is using the service\-linked role when you try to terminate the environments, then the termination might fail\.
 If that happens, wait for a few minutes and try the operation again\.

 **To terminate an Elastic Beanstalk environment that uses the AWSServiceRoleForElasticBeanstalkMaintenance \(console\)**